yetanalytics/datasim/README.md

 DATASIM is funded by the Advanced Distributed Learning Initiative at US DoD.

-This documentation and repository refer to the simulation engine of DATASIM, which will run as a standalone CLI, and may also be deployed as a REST API.
-For the User Interface (which interacts with the API) please see https://github.com/yetanalytics/datasim-ui.

 ## Installation

 To use the core DATASIM library in your project, use the following dependency in your `deps.edn` file: